Catholicism and sex shops: the struggle for Poland's soul

 "This is not designed to be against the church," Boni told Reuters.
 "It is not about savings, but about a change of philosophy.
 I describe it as a friendly separation.
 The citizens should take decisions here; this is not the state's domain."

-Several EU states, including Germany and Italy, use the tax system to let people channel funds to religious organisations.
+Several EU states, including Germany and Italy, use the tax system to let people channel funds to religious organizations.

 The church accepts the principle of the reform, but says it needs not less than 1 percent of peoples' taxes, otherwise it will have to stop providing services to the poor and sick.